 ABSTRACT

-This study evaluates precipitation properties involved in tropical cyclogenesis by analyzing a multi-year, global database of passive microwave (PMW) overpasses of nondeveloping disturbances and the pre-genesis stage of developing disturbances.
+This study evaluates precipitation properties involved in tropical cyclogenesis by analyzing a multi-year, global database of passive microwave (PMW) satellite overpasses of nondeveloping disturbances and the pre-genesis stage of developing disturbances.
 Precipitation statistics are quantified using brightness temperature proxies from the 85–91-GHz channels of multiple spaceborne sensors, as well as retrieved rain rates.
 Proxies focus on the overall raining area, the occurrence and areal coverage of deep (“strong” and “intense”) convection, and the proximity of precipitation to the disturbance center.
-Of interest are the differences in those proxies between developing and nondeveloping disturbances, how the properties evolve during the pre-genesis stage, and how they differ globally.
-The results indicate that, of all of the proxies examined, the total raining area is the most useful precipitation-related predictor for genesis.
+Of interest are the differences in those proxies for developing versus nondeveloping disturbances, how the properties evolve during the pre-genesis stage, and how they differ globally.
+The results indicate that of all of the proxies examined, the total raining area is the most useful precipitation-related predictor for genesis.
 The areal coverage of deep, “strong” convection also differentiates developing from nondeveloping disturbances and, similar to the total raining area, generally also increases during the pre-genesis stage as the genesis time nears (particularly within 24–48 h).
 “Intense” convection was not found to be a useful genesis predictor in any basin.
-Compared to the Pacific and Indian Oceans, which have the highest, the Atlantic and East Pacific has the least precipitation observed during genesis and the smallest difference between developing and nondeveloping precipitation.
-This suggests that the total raining area and areal coverage of deep convection are better predictors of the genesis fate of disturbances in the Pacific and Indian Oceans, than in the Atlantic and East Pacific.
+Compared to the Pacific and Indian Oceans, which have the highest, the Atlantic and East Pacific have the least precipitation observed during genesis and the smallest difference between developing and nondeveloping precipitation.
+This suggests that the total raining area and areal coverage of deep convection associated with tropical disturbances are better predictors of TC genesis in the Pacific and Indian Oceans than in the Atlantic and East Pacific.

 1. Introduction